-Space Force set to defend deep space
+Space Force set to defend cislunar space, counter China and Russia’s joint effort

 “If they did, it would have happened at some point during the last 18 months.
 Instead of hoping the Chinese authorities will suddenly cooperate, the United States needs to compel them to cooperate.”

 If the Chinese government fails to cooperate within 90 days of passage, the bill would hit the leadership of Chinese scientific institutions with sanctions.
-All U.S. funding of research at Chinese institutes would also be halted and “gain-of-function” research to make viruses more infectious would also be banned.
+All U.S. funding of research at Chinese institutes would also be halted, and “gain of function” research to make viruses more infectious would be banned.

-Similar legislation is also being introduced in the House by Rep. Mike Gallagher, Wisconsin Republican.
+Similar legislation is being introduced in the House by Rep. Mike Gallagher, Wisconsin Republican.

-Separately, Sen. Ben Sasse, Nebraska Republican and a Senate Intelligence Committee member, introduced legislation that would ban all presidential appointees from working for Chinese companies labeled “national champions” by the ruling Chinese Communist Party (CCP).
+Separately, Sen. Ben Sasse, Nebraska Republican and a member of the Senate Select Committee on Intelligence, introduced legislation that would ban all presidential appointees from working for Chinese companies labeled “national champions” by the ruling Chinese Communist Party.

-Those companies include Huawei Technologies Ltd., the telecommunications giant the U.S. government has labeled an electronic spying threat.
+Those companies include Huawei Technologies Ltd., the telecommunications giant that the U.S. government has labeled an electronic spying threat.

 Mr. Sasse introduced the bill after the Senate confirmed Christopher Fonzone to be general counsel of the Office of Director of National Intelligence.

-Mr. Fonzone joined law firm Sidley Austin in November 2017 and carried out legal work for China‘s Ministry of Commerce and Huawei.
-He also worked as a legal adviser to the White House National Security Council during the Obama administration.
+Mr. Fonzone joined law firm Sidley Austin in November 2017 and carried out legal work for the Chinese Ministry of Commerce and Huawei.
+He worked as a legal adviser to the White House National Security Council during the Obama administration.

 “The last thing we need is a revolving door between the United States federal government and the Chinese Communist Party’s tech puppets,” Mr. Sasse said.